NateKonigkramer214/Ven1M/README.md

-- Hi, I’m Nathan
+- Hi, I’m Nathan Konigkramer
-- I’m interested in software development.
-- I’m currently learning Software development at techtorium
+- First year Software Engineering student at Techtorium NZIIT
 - How to reach me on nathankonigkramer85@gmail.com

 <!---